Singapore Turf Club: Singapore Derby

 The Singapore Derby is the oldest feature race in Singapore, staged on turf and now contested over 1,800m, It is open to four-year-old racehorses only and carries a prize purse of $400,000.

 Lion City Cup

 The Lion City Cup was launched in 1974 and is widely considered as Singapore's premier domestic sprint race.
 It is the only Group 1 feature race on turf.
 The premier sprint race over 1,200m is open to horses aged three and older.

 War Plan's Cup win in 1990 was beamed "live" to Hong Kong and in turn, local racegoers were treated to a telecast of the Hong Kong Derby.
 At its first edition at Kranji, Superb Effect scored consecutive wins in 2000 and 2001.
 Two other horses to have won it twice were Zac Spirit (2014 and 2016) and Lim's Cruiser (2017 and 2018).

-Singapore's iconic sprinter Rocket Man holds the record for the most number of wins.
+Singapore's sprinter Rocket Man holds the record for the most number of wins.
 His name was added to the roll of honour four times with wins recorded consecutively from 2009 to 2012.